Holidays in the Netherlands: Here are all your days off in 2026

-Throughout the year, there are holidays of cultural, religious and historical significance in the Netherlands — but when should you officially celebrate?
-No worries, we’ve got the full guide to all public, national, and school holidays in the Netherlands for 2023. 📆
+There are holidays of cultural, religious, and historical significance throughout the year in the Netherlands.
+But when should you officially celebrate?
+(Or take an extra day off from work to have an extended weekend?)
+Here’s a full guide to all public, national, and school holidays in the Netherlands for 2026.

-So, get ready to jot some of these dates down in your calendar — you surely don’t want to miss King’s Day in the Netherlands or have your mom remind you about Mother’s Day. 😅
+Get ready to jot some of these dates down in your calendar.
+You surely don’t want to miss King’s Day in the Netherlands or have your mom remind you about Mother’s Day.

-Whether you’re already looking forward to holidays or you are trying to find out when you can get a day off work, we’ve compiled a list of official holidays in the Netherlands for this year.
-Relax, sit back, sharpen your pencil, and grab your agenda.
+Whether you’re already looking forward to holidays or trying to find out when you can get a day off work, we’ve compiled a list of official holidays in the Netherlands for this year.
+So sharpen your pencil and grab your agenda.

 Even if they’re not national days off, they’re certainly just as important.